 “Pharms” is a short film and proof of concept for a television series.

-While Brian fledges at the family’s pharmacy, his reefer-smoking sister, Sara, surfs and plays in a band.
+While Brian fledges at the family’s pharmacy, his reefer-smoking sister, Sara, surfs and jams in a band.
 Things turn when their mother’s mental health begins to decline along the vein of Alzheimer’s and Sara learns of her own life-threatening diagnosis.
 Bound by an inherent love and concern for the family, Brian and Sara must find redemption in the midst of their clashing beliefs of western and alternative medicine.

 More to Consider